-- Remember, NVMe is a relatively new standard and older operating systems do not have native support.
+1. Remember, NVMe is a newer standard and older operating systems do not have native support.
 Many NVMe drives require certain steps to make the drive bootable, even with current operating systems.

-PLEASE FULLY READ THE INSTRUCTIONS THAT COME WITH YOUR M.2 or PCIe NVMe SSD BEFORE INSTALLATION. - 2.
-After reviewing your SSD's instructions and its respective Physical installation instructions above, power on the PC and enter the BIOS/UEFI by pressing the Delete key repeatedly. - 3.
+PLEASE FULLY READ THE INSTRUCTIONS THAT COME WITH YOUR M.2 or PCIe NVMe SSD BEFORE INSTALLATION.

+- 2. After reviewing your SSD's instructions and its respective Physical installation instructions above, power on the PC and enter the BIOS/UEFI by pressing the F2 key repeatedly. - 3.
 Once in BIOS/UEFI, navigate to the "BOOT" section.
-Then go down to the "CSM Configuration" heading and press enter, or click on it with your mouse.
+Then go down to the "CSM Configuration" heading and press enter, or click on it with your mouse. - a.
+For Windows 10: Set "Launch Storage OpROM Policy" to "UEFI".
+Then set "Launch CSM" to "Disable".

-- a.
-For Windows 11/10: Set "Launch Storage OpROM Policy" to "UEFI".
-Then set "Launch CSM" to "Disable". - 4.
-Press F10 to save and exit the BIOS/UEFI. - 5.
+- 4. Press F10 to save and exit the BIOS/UEFI. - 5.
 Press Del on reboot to reenter BIOS/UEFI. - a.
 If you are using a SSD-attached via PCIe, proceed to Step 6. - b.
 If you are using the motherboard's M.2 slot, proceed to Step 8. - 6.
-If you are using an SSD connected via PCIe (e.g. an Intel® 750) or through an adapter that connects an M.2 SSD to PCIe, go to "Advanced PCIe Configuration" and verify that the device shows on the slot you have it installed. - a.
-Verify the lane count and PCIe Generation.
-It should state "x4 Gen4" or "x4 Gen3". - 7.
+If you are using an SSD connected via PCIe (e.g. an Intel® 750) or through an adapter that connects an M.2 SSD to PCIe, go to "Advanced PCIe Configuration" and verify that the device shows on the slot you have it installed. a.
+Verify the lane count and PCIe Generation. - 7.
 Next check the Dashboard on the upper right.
 The populated slot, lanes used, and PCIe Generation should all match the information found in the previous step. - a.
-Proceed to Step 9 when done. - If you are using an SSD connected to the motherboard's M.2 slot, re-enter the BIOS/UEFI and go to "Advanced - Onboard Device Configuration," and set "M.2 Socket" to "Enable." - 9.
+Proceed to Step 9 when done. - 8.
+If you are using an SSD connected to the motherboard's M.2 slot, re-enter the BIOS/UEFI and go to "Advanced Onboard Device Configuration," and set the appropriate "M.2 Socket3" to "Enable."
+The EVGA Z590 FTW WIFI autoenables this option if an M.2 SSD is detected.
+However, it is still worth checking to make sure the option is enabled and/or the device is detected. - 9.
 Go to the "Boot" Section, set "Boot Mode Select" to UEFI, and set first boot device to "Hard Disk:Windows Boot Manager". - 10.
 Press F10 to save and exit.
 Insert/Connect your Operating System install media and reboot. - 11.
 Begin the Windows installation.
 During the drive selection step, you may need to load additional drivers that are provided by the SSD's manufacturer, which would be covered in the SSD manual.
 If these steps are not followed you will likely be unable to install the Operating System to the SSD and make it bootable.

-Configuring RAID With M.2 SSDs
+Configuring RAID Through M.2 SSDs

-The EVGA Z690 CLASSIFIED supports RAID0 and RAID1 spanned across the three M.2 slots and SATA ports.
+The EVGA Z590 FTW WIFI supports RAID0 and RAID1 spanned across the three M.2 slots.
 For a more complete discussion about RAID and the different types and positives/negatives of each type of RAID, skip to the next section of the manual, which covers everything you need to know about RAID.